 make install

-After installation kdiff3
+After installation kdiff3 can be started:

 /srv/kdiff3-1.8.4/bin/kdiff3